andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 possible to indicate what the code we have commited is related to.
 We have also made a link between the commits and the issues by refering to the issue by #<number>.

-HOW-TO: client

-1. Navigate to the "project-3-it2810-group-32/client" folder
-2. npm install
-3. npm start

-HOW-TO: server

-1. Navigate to the "project-3-it2810-group-32/server" folder
-2. Enter "npm install"
-3. Enter "npm start"
+# How to run on gitpod

+In gitpod everthing should set up automatically.
-This will start the database server on localhost:5000
+Client is running on localhost:3000 and server is running on localhost:5000

+If you need to start the project again go to the root folder and run npm start

-If an error saying "[nodemon] app crashed - waiting for file changes before starting", try:
+If an error saying "[nodemon] app crashed - waiting for file changes before starting", try starting it again by running npm start

-MAC: (In server folder)

-1. npm install typescript
-2. Type in "npm start"

-Windows: (In server folder)

-1. tsc -w
-2. Enter "npm start"

-If you get an error (on Windows) saying:

-_"src/server.ts(6,18): error TS7016: Could not find a declaration file for module 'cors'.":_

-Just CTRL-C to cancel the command and type: **npm install @types/cors.** After this it should work